Ayrshire Growth Deal

 The support of East Ayrshire communities within the NERD project area will be vital to the success of this project .The Council is keen to hear the views of communities on the proposals.
 We will be running a programme of community engagement events.
 These will be advertised in the local press and on East Ayrshire Council’s website and social media.

-The first such events will be held on Monday 12 August at 3.00pm and again at 7.00pm
+The first such events were held on Monday 12 August.

 Aspirations/potential benefits of NERD